University of Dhaka: Student life

 University of Dhaka ground is the official stadium of the University of Dhaka.
-It hosts many inter-collegiate sports tournaments at inter-city and national levels.
+It hosts many inter-collegiate and intra-collegiate sports tournaments at inter-city and national levels.

 Intramural and extramural program

-Directorate organizes and conducts inter-departmental and inter-hall tournaments, individual hall athletics, Dhaka university athletics, and inter-university games and sports.
+Directorate organizes and conducts inter-departmental and inter-hall tournaments, individual hall athletics, Dhaka University athletics, and inter-university games and sports.
 Students participate in national championships in games and sports for which prior training and coaching are offered.